Meet Dr. Paul S. Auerbach

 Guide to Wilderness Medicine, Diving the Rainbow Reefs, Management

 Lessons from the E.R., and Enviromedics: The Impact of Climate Change on

-Dr. Auerbach is a founder and past President of the
+Dr. Auerbach was also a founder and past President of the

 Wilderness Medical Society, and editor emeritus of the journal Wilderness and Environmental Medicine.

-He serves as national medical consultant on hazardous marine animals to the
+He served as national medical consultant on hazardous marine animals to the

 Divers Alert Network (DAN), member of the National Medical Committee for the